 - Nei's genetic distance represents the genetic difference between the current generation and the ancestral genome used to see the first generation.

-- The mean information content can is an expression of the diversity of a population.
+- The mean information content is an expression of the diversity of a population.
 If the mean information content of a generation increases, the population is expressing more diversity, whereas if it decreases, that population is expressing less diversity.

 - Finally, the probability of a change point or P(ChangePoint) is the change point detector's probability that a change has occurred.
 This probability helps automated detections.
 However, the human eye can often see a change before the software can detect it.